golang/mock/README.md

     specified as a comma-separated list of elements of the form `foo=bar/baz.go`, where `bar/baz.go` is the source file and `foo` is the package name of that file used by the -source file.

+ *  `-self_package`: The package this mock will be part of.
+Setting this ensures that the package is not included in the imports.

+ *  `-source_package`: The package of the types in the source file.
+Setting this ensures that types referenced by the interfaces in the source file will be properly qualified.

 For an example of the use of `mockgen`, see the `sample/` directory.
 In simple cases, you will need only the `-source` flag.